 - salt and pepper to taste

-1. For your mise en place – gather all of the above ingredients plus a food processor or vitamix, a large bowl, a cutting board, and a sharp knife.
+1. Gather all of the above ingredients plus a food processor or vitamix, a large bowl, a cutting board, and a sharp knife.

-2. Peel garlic cloves and place them in the food processor.
+2. Place garlic in the food processor.
 Slice and seed the jalapeno (wear gloves or wash your hands thoroughly after as these babies can burn!) and add to the food processor.
 Add a few spoonfuls of water (reserve the rest) and process this mixture until finely diced.

-4. One all the veggies have been added to the bowl add the olive oil, vinegar, lemon juice, Worcestershire, cumin and salt and pepper and mix thoroughly.
+4. One all the veggies have been added to the bowl add the olive oil, vinegar, lime juice, Worcestershire, cumin and salt and pepper and mix thoroughly.
 Adjust seasoning to taste.
 Add more water if you would like a more soupy consistency.
-Chill for at least two hours and if you want to get fancy serve with a garnish of sliced cukes, a hard boiled egg or a slice of crusty bread.
+Chill for at least two hours and serve with a garnish of lime, or a slice of crusty bread.

 Anne McCranie is a Portland (Sellwood), Oregon based Personal Trainer and Licensed Massage Therapist.
 She offers this recipe to tickle your taste buds.
 Please see you medical professional for specific dietary advice.